DineshGeddag/Capstone-Challenge/README.md

 # Installation
-This repository was written Python , and requires the following Python packages: pandas, numpy,  sklearn, matplotlib,DecisionTreeClassifier,RandomForestClassifier,f1_score, GridserachCV.
+This repository was written Python , and requires the following Python packages: pandas, numpy,  sklearn, matplotlib,DecisionTreeClassifier,RandomForestClassifier,f1_score, GridserachCV, classification_report, train_test_split, StandardScaler.

 # Project Motivation
   In this model development I have used two business problem statements